garykac/woven/docs/spell-list.md

 'Category: Eye Move

-Move all your Eyes 3 spaces.
+Move all your Eyes 3 spaces each.

 ### Switch
 ```